 A facility in coating, engraving and allied services has two establishments.
 The first establishment, a general automotive repair service, is in NAICS code 811113 (SIC 7537), which is not a covered NAICS code.
 However, the second establishment, a metal paint shop is in NAICS code 332812 (SIC 3479, which is a covered NAICS code).
-The metal paint shop paints the parts received from general automotive repair service.
-The facility determines the product is worth \$500/unit as received from the general automotive repair service (in non-covered NAICS code 811113) and the value of the product is \$1500/unit after processing by the metal paint shop (in covered NAICS code 332812).
+The metal paint shop received from paints the parts general automotive repair service.
+The facility determines the product is worth \$500/unit as received from the general automotive repair service (in non-covered NAICS code 811113) and the value of the product is \$1500/unit after processing by the metal paint shop (in covered

+NAICS code 332812).
 The value added by the metal paint shop is obtained by subtracting the value of the products from the general automotive repair service from that of the value of the products of the metal paint shop.
-(In this example, the value added = 1.500/unit -500/unit = 1.000/unit.)
+(In this example, the value added = \$1,500/unit - \$500/unit = \$1,000/unit.)
 The value added (\$1,000/unit) by the establishment in NAICS code 332812 is more than 50 percent of the product value.
 Therefore, the facility's primary NAICS code is 332812, which is a covered NAICS code.

 A food processing establishment in a facility processes crops grown at the facility in a separate establishment.
-To determine the value added of the products of each establishment the facility could first determine the value of the crops grown at the agricultural establishment, and then calculate the contribution of the food processing establishment by subtracting the crop value from the total value of the product shipped from the processing establishment (value of product shipped from processing - crop value = value of processing establishment).
+To determine the value added of the products of each establishment the facility could first determine the value of the crops grown at the agricultural establishment, and then calculate the contribution of the food processing establishment by subtracting the crop value from the total value of the product shipped from the processing establishment (value of product shipped from processing crop value = value of processing establishment).

 A covered multi-establishment facility must make EPCRA Section 313 chemical threshold determinations and, if required, report all relevant information about releases and other waste management activities, and source reduction activities associated with an EPCRA Section 313 chemical for the entire facility, even from establishments that are not in covered NAICS codes.
 EPA realizes, however, that certain establishments in a multi-establishment facility can be, for all practical purposes, separate and distinct business units.
 Therefore, while threshold determinations must be made for the entire facility, individual establishments which compose the entire facility may report their individual releases and other waste management activities separately.
 However, the total releases and other waste management quantities for the entire facility must be represented by the sum of the releases and other quantities managed as waste reported by each of the separate establishments.
-Note that establishments report using the same TRIFID that is used for the multi-establishment facility as a whole.